xuv/loveMachine/README.md

 ## Usage
 `casperjs lovemachine.js --email=<the-email-you-use-for-fb-login> --password=<your-facebook-password>`

+If that doesn't work, you may want to change 'casperjs' to casperjs_directory\casperjs.

 ## History
 This project has started a couple years ago and was first done in Python using Selenium Webdriver with the intention of working as a standalone server application.
 But for some reason, it never reached that stage because having a chromeless firefox behaving like a desktop one with selenium on top of it, was something I could not achieve.